jmservera/SynapseOpsDemo/DemoScript.md

 ## Script

 Start with [this short 10-minute presentation](./contents/Synapse%20Ops.pdf) talking about how a production environment looks like and what an integration with DevOps means for a Synapse workspace.
+The rest of the presentation is this script:

 1. Integrate Synapse with Git
     * Show demo already integrated